-Currently there are approx. 150 legal entities and natural persons in the Slovak Republic, which have authorization for use of sealed and open radioactive sources, during operation of which institutional radioactive waste can be produced.
-These are entities operating in different sectors of the economy, in health care, schools, research, etc. The workplaces, where radioactive sources are used, fall under the competence of different sectors - the Ministry of Economy of SR, the Ministry of Health of SR, the Ministry Agriculture and Rural Development of SR, the Ministry of Education, Science, Research and Sports of SR, the Ministry of Transport, Construction and Regional Development of SR, the Ministry of Interior of SR, as well as the Ministry of Defence of SR.
+There are currently around 160 legal and natural persons in Slovakia, who hold an authorization for collection, storage and use of sealed and open radioactive sources.
+These are entities operating in various sectors of the economy, in health care, schools, in science and research or in other sectors (millitary).
+Workplaces using radioactive sources are within the competence of various state departments - the Ministry of Economy of SR, the Ministry of Health of SR, the Ministry of Agriculture and Rural Development of SR, the Ministry of Education, Science, Research and Sports of SR, the Ministry of Transport and Construction of SR, the Ministry of Interior of SR, as well as the Ministry of Defense of SR.

-The Council Directive 2003/122/Euratom on the control of high activity sealed radioactive sources and orphan sources requires from the member states, inter alia, to ensure "adequate handling of sealed sources, including agreements regarding the transfer of disused sources from suppliers, from other authorized organization or facility".
+The Council Directive 2003/122/Euratom on the control of high activity sealed radioactive sources and orphan sources requires from the Member States, inter alia, to ensure "adequate handling of sealed sources, including agreements regarding the transfer of disused sources from suppliers, from other authorized organization or facility".

 The original centralized system for collection of radioactive waste and disused radioactive sources ended due to the split of the Czecho-Slovak Republic.
-The basis for the new national system was laid by the Government Resolution No. 537/1997, designating responsibility for storage of contaminated radioactive materials in SR to Slovenské elektrárne, a. s. - Decommissioning of nuclear energy installations, radioactive waste and spent nuclear fuel management (SE - VYZ), while from 1 April 2008 the obligations were transferred to the current shareholding company, JAVYS, a. s.
+The basis for the new national system was laid by the Government Resolution No. 537/1997, designating responsibility for storage of contaminated radioactive materials in SR to Slovenské elektrárne, a. s. - Decommissioning of nuclear energy installations, radioactive waste and spent nuclear fuel management (SE, a. s. - VYZ), while from 1 April 2008 the obligations were transferred to the current shareholding company, JAVYS, a. s.

-There are no sealed sources produced in theSlovakia.
-All sealed radioactive sources are imported mainly from Germany, UK, Russian Federation, Poland and the Czech Republic.
+There are no sealed sources produced in Slovakia.
+All sealed radioactive sources are imported mainly from the EU member states and the Russian Federation.
 After the split of the Czecho-Slovak Republic all entities having authorization for import and distribution of radioactive sources in SR have the obligation imposed on them through a decision of ÚVZ SR, to contractually secure taking back of disused radioactive sources and their return to the foreign producer or supplier.
 Thus all sealed radioactive sources, after expiration of the recommended period of use, must be returned back to the foreign producer or supplier.